kmvkrish/node-yts/README.md

   For getting list of movies, call list_movies method For example:
-    yts.list_movies() gets top 20 movies and stores in movies property of the instance.
+    yts.list_movies() gets the first 20 movies of "page number" 1 and stores in movies property of the instance.
 Can be accessed using yts.movies.

+  For movies from specific page and specified limit, call yts.list_movies() with the values.
+  For example:
+  	yts.list_movies(3,20) gets 30 movies from page 3 and stores in movies property.

+  By default, if no parameters are sent, the request will fetch 20 results from page 1.

 API:
   Methods in YTS: